Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Experimental setup

-$P_{3f}$ measurements of superconductor nonlinear response show tremendous dynamic range, often more than 50 dB \cite{tai2011nonlinear,tai2012nanoscale,tai2014near,tai2015nanoscale,oripov2019high}.
+Measurements of superconductor nonlinear response show tremendous dynamic range, often more than 20 dB \cite{tai2011nonlinear,tai2012nanoscale,tai2014near,tai2015nanoscale,oripov2019high}.
 The excellent instrumental nonlinear background of our measurements ($\sim$ -155 dBm) allows for very sensitive measurements of superconductor nonlinearity and its variation with temperature, driving RF power, location, and probe-sample separation.
 Note that measurements are recorded in dBm and later converted to linear power for further study.

 To improve the signal-to-noise ratio, microwave filters are installed as follows.
-Low pass filters are installed between the microwave source and the probe to block the unwanted harmonic signals generated by the microwave source.
-High pass filters are installed between the probe and the spectrum analyzer to block the fundamental input frequency signal from reaching the spectrum analyzer and producing unwanted nonlinear signals.
+Low-pass filters are installed between the microwave source and the probe to block the unwanted harmonic signals generated by the microwave source.
+High-pass filters are installed between the probe and the spectrum analyzer to block the fundamental input frequency signal from reaching the spectrum analyzer and producing unwanted nonlinear signals.

 Measurements are performed with a variety of fixed input frequencies between 1.1 GHz and 2.2 GHz, while varying temperature and applied RF field amplitude.
 No external DC magnetic field is applied.
 The measured residual DC field near the sample at low temperatures is around 35 $\mu$T, as measured by a cryogenic 3-axis magnetometer.